 Teabags are super convenient – these little sachets are easy to use and ready to brew.
-However, if you are a regular tea drinker like myself, you’ve probably wondered if your tea bags are safe or could they contain something other than tea leaves.
+However, if you are a regular tea drinker like myself, you’ve probably wondered if your tea bags are safe or if could they contain something other than tea leaves.

 There is just something so soothing and relaxing about a nice cup of steaming hot tea.
 Whether you’re fighting a bug or just enjoy the stimulating mood-elevating effects to help keep your nerves at bay, it’s no secret that tea has a wide range of potential benefits.